TV's best musical episodes

 It's Always Sunny in Philadelphia, "The Nightman Cometh"

 Charlie’s rock opera — which sees him cast Mac, Dennis, Dee, and Frank in various roles — actually turned out to be an elaborate proposal intended to win the heart of the Waitress.
-But even though she turned Charlie down, viewers said yes to the tune-filled half-hour, which has since resided on “Best Episodes” lists and even spawned a tour that saw the actual cast perform the musical live in six different cities. —Nivea Serrao
+But even though she turned Charlie down, viewers said yes to the tune-filled 30 minutes, which has since resided on “Best Episodes” lists and even spawned a tour that saw the actual cast perform the musical live in six different cities. —Nivea Serrao

 Scrubs, "My Musical"

-We’re going to go out on a limb and guess that no other TV musical has done a song about feces.
+We're going to go out on a limb and guess that no other TV musical has done a song about feces.
 “Everything Comes Down to Poo” is just one of the 10 hilarious and catchy numbers belted out by the Sacred Heart staff.
-While many shows have to go to great lengths to justify why it’s suddenly turned into a musical, Scrubs seamlessly integrated the element by having a patient suffering a massive aneurysm.
+While many shows have to go to great lengths to justify why it's suddenly turned into a musical, Scrubs seamlessly integrated the element by having a patient suffer a massive aneurysm.
 The season 6 episode, which was nominated for five Emmys, also gave the quintessential J.D. and Turk shipper moment, with the best friends perfectly summing up their relationship in “Guy Love.” —Derek Lawrence

 When thinking of shows that would do a musical episode, a dark HBO prison drama would have to be low on the list.
 Yet, as Warden Leo Glynn (Eamonn Walker) says, “This is different.
 This is Oz.”
 The unexpected musical element came about when Harold Perrineau, who played Augustus Hill and served as the show’s narrator, needed an episode off to film his role in the Matrix sequels.
 To replace the usual transitions, fantasy segments were used, with B.D.
 Wong, J.K.
 Simmons, and West Side Story star Rita Moreno showing off their singing prowess.
 Of course, it wouldn’t be an episode of Oz without plenty of violence along the way. —Derek Lawrence